 GeneCards Summary for UBQLN2 Gene

 UBQLN2 (Ubiquilin 2) is a Protein Coding gene.
-Diseases associated with UBQLN2 include ubqln2-related amyotrophic lateral sclerosis/frontotemporal dementia and amyotrophic lateral sclerosis type 15.
-Among its related pathways are Neuroscience and Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include binding and damaged DNA binding.
-An important paralog of this gene is UBQLN3.
+Diseases associated with UBQLN2 include Amyotrophic Lateral Sclerosis 15 With Or Without Frontotemporal Dementia and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Clathrin-mediated endocytosis and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include binding and damaged DNA binding.
+An important paralog of this gene is UBQLN1.

 Plays an important role in the regulation of different protein degradation mechanisms and pathways including ubiquitin-proteasome system (UPS), autophagy and the endoplasmic reticulum-associated protein degradation (ERAD) pathway.
 Mediates the proteasomal targeting of misfolded or accumulated proteins for degradation by binding (via UBA domain) to their polyubiquitin chains and by interacting (via ubiquitin-like domain) with the subunits of the proteasome (PubMed:10983987).
 Plays a role in the ERAD pathway via its interaction with ER-localized proteins FAF2/UBXD8 and HERPUD1 and may form a link between the polyubiquitinated ERAD substrates and the proteasome (PubMed:24215460, PubMed:18307982).
 Involved in the regulation of macroautophagy and autophagosome formation; required for maturation of autophagy-related protein LC3 from the cytosolic form LC3-I to the membrane-bound form LC3-II and may assist in the maturation of autophagosomes to autolysosomes by mediating autophagosome-lysosome fusion (PubMed:19148225, PubMed:20529957).
 Negatively regulates the endocytosis of GPCR receptors: AVPR2 and ADRB2, by specifically reducing the rate at which receptor-arrestin complexes concentrate in clathrin-coated pits (CCPs) (PubMed:18199683).